The Writing Center at American University

-The Writing Center offers free, writing assistance to all American University students.
-In 45-minute consultations, Writing Consultants meet with students to discuss your writing and give feedback as well as give advice on ways to improve your writing.
-The Writing Center also assists Graduate Students who may need more consecutive appointments for longer projects.
+The Writing Center offers free writing assistance to all American University students.
+In 45-minute consultations, Writing consultants meet with students to discuss your writing and give feedback as well as give advice on ways to improve.
+The Writing Center also assists graduate students who may need more consecutive appointments for longer projects.

-Writing Consultants will work with you on issues such as:
+Writing Consultants will work with you to help:

-Undergraduate-Level Writing Support, includes, but not limited to:
+Undergraduate-Level Writing Support includes, but is not limited to:

 - Interpreting assignments & prompts;

 - Understanding & exploring research methods;